 1. Close Unnecessary Tabs

-The main issue about Chrome having high memory usage is that people often keep a lot of tabs open that use most of the portion of your RAM.
+The main issue about Chrome consuming too much RAM is that people often keep a lot of tabs open that use most of the portion of your RAM.

 At first, you can check the percentage of RAM it is using and which application or window is using high memory.
 You can find Chrome’s memory usage by checking the task manager and can close the unnecessary tabs.